Disclaimer: I do not own BattleTech.

 "What I want to know is what it is that we are after.
 Our true mission.
 Why do you have us pursuing this man, this…knight?"

 Atalanta had spent not a little time considering just how to tell him.
 Many people on board knew parts of their mission, but even they were limited to their small part of it.
-Several new broader topics, such as the details of Eureka's refit or how the crew—and ground force, for that matter—had been recruited.
+Several knew broader topics, such as the details of Kepler's refit or how the crew—and ground force, for that matter—had been recruited.
 There had only ever been three people who had been informed of every detail, and two of them were dead.
 A few people knew more and still lived, but she could count them with fingers to spare.

-Finally she decided to just drop the biggest shock she could and go from there.
+Finally, she decided to just drop the biggest shock she could and go from there.

 "I am pursuing him because Operation Revival as it currently stands will fail," she said.